cvalenzuela/Traceroute-your-history/README.md

 # Traceroute your Browser History

-A node application to visualize your complete browser history.
+A node application to visualize the traceroute (hops and connections) of your complete browser history.
 Currently supports Chrome.

 Run it: